mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'formatters' => [
                 'myFormatterName' => [
                     'type' => 'logstash',
                     'options' => [
                         'applicationName' => 'app-name', // the application that sends the data, used as the "type" field of logstash
                         'systemName' => "my-system", // Optional : the system/machine name, used as the "source" field of logstash, defaults to the hostname of the machine
                         'extraPrefix' => "extra_", // Optional : prefix for extra keys inside logstash "fields"
                         'contextPrefix' => 'ctxt_', // Optional : prefix for context keys inside logstash "fields", defaults to ctxt_
                         'maxNormalizeDepth' => 9, // Optional
                         'maxNormalizeItemCount' => 1000, // Optional
                         'prettyPrint' => false, // Optional
+                    ],
                 ],
             ],
         ],